 Communicate intentions with students.

-- Alert students how you will be changing course delivery, how they can contact you, where to look for assignments, readings, and feedback, and how you will communicate with them.
+- Let students how you will be delivering your course, how they can contact you, where to look for assignments, readings, and feedback, and how you will communicate with them.

 - Ask students to check their notification preferences.